 - Here, there should be a “Borrow” heading.

-If you don't see the “Borrow” heading, then you can't borrow from Cash App at this time.
-Don't worry if you don't see it, as we said, the borrowing option is still in its testing phase, so you may not see it for various reasons, including residency or app usage.
+If you don’t see the “Borrow” heading, you can’t borrow from Cash App now.
+Don’t worry if you don’t see it; as we said, the borrowing option is still in its testing phase, so you may not see it for various reasons, including residency or app usage.

 If you do have the borrow feature, follow the steps below to borrow money safely from Cash App.